-Your goal should not be limited to how to write a blog post fast.
-You should aim to write your blog post as quickly as possible without sacrificing quality.
+Aim to write your blog post as quickly as possible without sacrificing quality.
 A solid outline will make it easier for you to do exactly that when it comes time to write.

 Your outline isn’t set in stone, so don’t worry about perfection.
 Worry about the organization.
 At the outline stage, you want to check: Does this plan include everything I want to cover?
 Is it broken into distinct ideas that don’t overlap?
 Are those ideas presented in a logical order?

 As a rule of thumb, your draft should be around 1,000 words divided into the following blocks: introduction (100 words), body copy (800 words), and conclusion (100 words).
-You don’t have to hit these numbers perfectly during the rough draft; it’s just a ballpark.
+You don’t have to hit these numbers perfectly during the rough draft—it’s just a ballpark.
 Keep in mind that it’s usually easier to edit down when you have too much text rather than adding more when you come up short.

 In the body of your blog, each paragraph should begin with your main point.
 Why?
 Research shows that readers don’t usually “read” complete articles or blog posts; they’re more likely to skim the headlines and beginning sentences of paragraphs.
 So start each paragraph with the important stuff!

-Just because you’re learning how to write a blog post fast doesn’t mean you should leave out any important bits in the name of speed—like a conclusion.
 Your conclusion is more than a summary/recap of what came before.
 Leave your readers with a takeaway and something to think about or somewhere to go next.

 CTAs can come in a wide variety.
 Check out some examples of CTAs you might use.
 Or try using Copy.ai’s Blog Conclusion tool, which will generate different variations on conclusions for your piece within seconds.